piersfinlayson/software-defined-retro-rom/README.md

 ### Pre-built Binaries

-Use your favourite STM32 programmer to flash the pre-built binaries from the project's [releases](https://github.com/piersfinlayson/software-defined-retro-rom/releases/) page.
+Use [Airfrog](https://piers.rocks/u/airfrog) or your favourite STM32 programmer to flash the pre-built binaries from the project's [releases](https://github.com/piersfinlayson/software-defined-retro-rom/releases/) page.
 Scroll down to the "Assets" section of the latest release, and download the `bin-*.zip` or `elf-*.zip` file for your STM32 variant.
 These zip files contain pre-built binaries for the various SDRR image collections, including the C64, VIC-20, PET, and 1541 disk drive.

 ### Build Yourself